LogoOsome

 Fashion changes, but style is eternal.
 Maybe you have a wardrobe that leaves others weak at the knees— but you’ve grown tired of the clothes you’ve had for years.
 It might be worth reselling the items you no longer wear.
 You could sell it for a set price or have people bid for each item.
 Etsy or ebay are good places to sell your clothes on the internet.

-Depending on how seriously you take it, you could save up some money for a trip or you could turn it from a second job into your primary source of income.
+Depending on how seriously you take it, you could save up more money for a trip, or you could turn it from a second job into your primary source of income.
 If you’ve got a good eye, you could visit vintage fairs and second-hand stores to pick up inexpensive items and sell them for a profit.

 If you have a washing machine and some free time, consider offering laundry services to others for a fee.
 If your full-time job allows you to work from home, it could be as simple as throwing on a load of laundry during your lunch break and ironing the garments after work while you watch a movie to unwind.
 There are over 100 laundromats in Singapore, but sitting around staring at all those spinning laundry machines can be tedious, so why not save people the trouble?

 Much like freelancing, but with the hard work of finding clients done for you.
 Fiverr is a platform where you can offer your skills and services to others.
-Maybe your side hustle is as an AI artist or a ChatGPT prompt poet.
+Maybe your calling is to be an AI artist or a ChatGPT prompt poet.
 There’s no limit to the services you can offer others in Singapore and across the globe through Fiverr.

 Set up a profile and assign yourself to the relevant categories.
 Small businesses and individuals will then be able to find you on Fiverr and connect with you if they like your work.
 Anyone from Voice Over artists to translators can have their work seen and have work commissioned on Fiverr.